svengeance/Husky/docs/Domain Specific Language.md

 The internal Service Provider for Husky has a "scope" of a HuskyJob; all scoped services will thusly be reinitialized per-job.

 ### HuskyTask
-1:1 Correlation with a [YAML Task](#task), a HuskyTask is a wrapper around a [HuskyAction](#huskyAction) that adds the necessary behavior to communicate with other HuskyTasks.
+1:1 Correlation with a [YAML Task](#task), a HuskyTask hosts the execution (and rollback) code that calls upon various services to fulfill the task.

-### HuskyAction
+### HuskyTaskConfiguration
-A generic wrapper around an invokable action.
-This class defines all of the boilerplate necessary for an action to be friendly to Husky - Execution, progress events, logging/output, rollback behavior, etc.
+All [HuskyTasks](#HuskyTask) come with some level of configuration, which allows users to alter how a Task is executed.